 TMS eliminates repetitive tasks and delivers greater efficiency by using the features of workflow management, Translation Memory Management, Terminology Management, integrated machine translation, a database of industry-specific translators and project management services.

 That’s why a good Translation Management System is like a Holy Grail for those who occupy themselves with localizing digital content or supervising the process.
-How to find the one that will fit your business’s IT ecosystem best?
-A definite answer strictly depends on what you are looking for, but there are features that may guide you towards finding the best Translation Management System (TMS).
+But how can you find the one that best fits your business’s IT ecosystem?
+A definitive answer strictly depends on what you are looking for, but there are features that can help you determine which is the best Translation Management System (TMS).
 Let us break them down for you!

 #1.
 Customer support

 Customer support is an important part of the TMS you choose.
-It should be available for help, requesting a demo and helping you set up from the very beginning!
-Ideally, customer support should be available every day and you should not wait for a reply for more than a few hours.
+It should be ready to help, make available a demo and guide you through set-up from the very beginning!
+Ideally, customer support should be available every day and you should not have to wait for a reply for more than a few hours.

 At Text United, we integrated Intercom into the Translation Management dashboard.
-That makes our support team is just a click away!
-You can start a conversation immediately when you log in and our localization experts will help you with setting up projects and resolving issues.
-The convenient chat window lets you share screenshots and files and if you leave the app in the meantime, replies will be delivered to your email inbox.
+That makes our support team is just one click away!
+You can start a conversation immediately upon logging in, and our localization experts will help you with setting up projects and resolving issues.
+The convenient chat window allows you to share screenshots and files, and if you log out of the app in the meantime, replies will be delivered to your email inbox.

 #2.
 Free plan